-BATCH

-The assembler will do multiple (batch) assemblies under the control of a single HASM command.
+If BATCH is specified, the assembler will do multiple (batch) assemblies under the control of a single HASM command.
 The source decks must be placed together in one file.
 The TEXT file produced will contain multiple object decks.
 The LISTING file produced will contain multiple listings.

-NOBATCH

-The BATCH option is suppressed.
+If NOBATCH is specified, the BATCH option is suppressed.